TND/webpack-server-runner-plugin/README.md

 module.exports = [server, client];
 ```

-*Please create an [issue on Github](https://github.com/TND/webpack-server-runner-plugin/issues) if you had to take additional steps to make your setup working.*
+*Please file an [issue](https://github.com/TND/webpack-server-runner-plugin/issues) or create a pull request on GitHub if you had to take additional steps to make your setup working.*

 ### Run

-Now you can build, watch, run your server and serve your content with one command:
+Now you can build, watch, run your server and serve your client with one command:

     webpack --watch

-Please not that this plugin enhences the `webpack` command, not `webpack-dev-server`. `webpack-dev-server` only serves client content.
+Please note that this plugin enhences the `webpack` command, not `webpack-dev-server`. `webpack-dev-server` only serves client content.

 ### Tips for Node-targeted Webpack configuration

 These settings are not essential for `ServerRunnerPlugin`.

+#### Source maps

 In your `server` config, setting a [`devtool`](https://webpack.github.io/docs/configuration.html#devtool) is not enough to get correct source line numbers in stack traces.
 You can achieve this by using this plugin (just like this entire configuration, you should only use this for development):